OpenChain-Project/OpenChain-JWG/docs/index_en.md

 ## About OpenChain Japan Work Group

-This is the Website for the OpenChain Japan Work Group (JWG) is one of the regional activities of [OpenChain Project](http://openchainproject.org/)
-This pages provide information about OpenChain in Japanese language.
+The OpenChain Japan Work Group (JWG) is one of the regional activities of [OpenChain Project](http://openchainproject.org/) This pages provide information about OpenChain and OpenChain JWG in Japanese language.

 - The OpenChain project website:
 [&#x1f310; http://openchainproject.org/](http://openchainproject.org/)